SukirthanaM/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Store data in a structured format (e.g., CSV, DataFrame).
+1. Import necessary Python libraries for data handling, numerical computations, visualization, and machine learning.
+2. Read the CSV file (student_scores.csv) into a DataFrame.
+3. View the first few and last few rows of the dataset to understand its structure.
+4. Separate the dataset into independent (x) and dependent (y) variables:

+      x → input feature(s) (Hours studied).

+      y → target/output (Scores obtained).

+5. Split the dataset into training and testing sets

+      test_size = 1/3 → 33% of data will be used for testing.

+      random_state = 0 → ensures reproducibility.

-2. Use a Simple Linear Regression model to fit the training data.
+6. Create and train a Linear Regression model on the training data.
-3. Use the trained model to predict values for the test set.
+7. Use the trained model to predict scores for the test dataset.
+8. Calculate performance metrics:

+      Mean Squared Error (MSE).

-4.Evaluate performance using metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+      Mean Absolute Error (MAE).

+      Root Mean Squared Error (RMSE).

+9. Plot the Training set:

+      Scatter plot of actual points.

+      Line plot of predicted regression line.

+10. Plot the Testing set:

+      Scatter plot of actual points.

+      Line plot of predicted regression line based on test data.
 ## Program:
 ```
 /*